django-guardian/django-guardian/docs/userguide/custom-user-model.rst

 of the same app where the custom user model lives.

-To fix this, it is recommended to add the setting ``GUARDIAN_MONKEY_PATCH = False`` in your settings.py and add the ``GuardianUserMixin`` to your custom user model.
+To fix this, it is recommended to add the setting ``GUARDIAN_MONKEY_PATCH = False`` in your settings.py and subclass ``guardian.mixins.GuardianUserMixin`` in your custom user model.

 .. important::
     ``django-guardian`` relies **heavily** on the ``auth.User`` model.